lostbearlabs/logstory/README.md

 * `required` - at least one line matching this pattern must be part of every story.
 This can be combined with `end` or `match`.
 * `forbidden` - an otherwise valid story will be excluded if it contains a forbidden match.

+### Directives

+The following directions can be used:

+* `stats` - print out statistics about the number of times each pattern is matched, etc.

 ### Regular Expressions

 The regex's in the config file use Java's regular expression syntax.